Monday, 5 August 2024

 that because we are the body of Christ,

-and that Christ’s body is the hope of the world,
+and because Christ’s body is the hope of the world,

-it is through us that God’s love is revealed.
+therefore it is through us that God’s love is revealed to all.

 And so we come to the cross,